Prag8855/aab/content/guides/residence-permit.md

 In Berlin, you must convert your National Visa **8 weeks before it expires**, not sooner.[^26]

+If your National Visa is valid for your whole stay in Germany, you don't need to convert it to a residence permit.[^31] For example, if your internship visa is valid for your whole internship, you don't need to do anything.

 To convert your National Visa into a residence permit:

 1. **[Contact the Ausländerbehörde](/guides/berlin-auslanderbehorde-appointment)**